lKattt/Cart-263/Data-viz-project/README.md

-# Template p5 project
+#Data visualisation using spotify top 100 list from 2010 to 2019

 --DISLAIMER--
 I genuinely could not understand what was going on so it was not done on time.
 I hope that my struggle at least gives me more than 0

-Data visualisation using spotify top 100 list from 2010 to 2019

 Goals:

 Using csv file for Top spotify songs from 2010 - 2019